 New Zealand is a country in the southwestern Pacific Ocean consisting of 2 main islands, both marked by volcanoes and glaciation.
 The capital, Wellington, on the North Island, is home to Te Papa Tongarewa, the expansive national museum.
 Wellington’s dramatic Mt.
 Victoria, along with the South Islands, Fiordland and Southern Lakes, stood in for mythical Middle Earth in Peter Jackson’s "Lord of the Rings" films.
-I have never visited myself but me cousin lived there for several years and this is what he had to say.
+I have never visited myself but my cousin lived there for several years and this is what he had to say.

 Robert B: New Zealand is a land of natural beauty, with principal mud pools and natural warm water spars.
 A couple of bucket list locations to consider.
-North Island: The Cream tour in the bay of island.
+North Island: The Cream tour in the bay of the island.
 Join the ferry to deliver the milk to some of the most magical islands.
-South Island - an evening at the hermitage - MT Cook.
+South Island - an evening at the hermitage - Mt Cook.
 The most perfect tranquil locations.
 The stars are so close you feel like you can touch them.

 That’s all folks.
 We have travelled the world and visited every letter of the Alphabet, but our adventures do not have to end.
 We would still love to hear from you.
 We would love to feature more of your own travel stories.
-If you have visited any of the places we have mentioned or have your own adventure tales for any letter, you can join the discussion by commenting below or find us on social media using #AdventureWild.
+If you have visited any of the places we have mentioned or have your own adventure tales for any letter, you can join the discussion by commenting below or find us on social media as @AdventureAcces using #AdventureWild.

 Pin the image below to read later and come back to this post in the future.
 Pinning also shares the love to other adventurers.